 Brandon worked on several software projects spanning a variety of tech stacks, including Magento (PHP), Python, Node, Angular, Drupal, and WordPress.
 Projects included: REST APIs that support Cricut’s award-winning DesignSpace software and mobile apps, APIs that support interaction with Cricut embedded devices, a Magento shopping cart.

 Responsible for developing overall technical strategy and overseeing development for large-scale, high traffic external client projects.
-Supposed to be a staff-level or lead-level IC role with additional responsibilities related to client interaction and technical leadership over project implementations.
+Technical lead was a staff-level or lead-level IC role with additional responsibilities related to client interaction and technical leadership over project implementations.
 Tech leads also work closely with project managers and lead scrum meetings.

 Brandon worked with a small team in the development of a heavily customized implementation of Magento, adding key features and customization to the Customer, Catalog, Sales, and other modules.
 He also helped with a migration from Magento Community to Magento Enterprise.